PeterBid/Esperanto/README.md

 ### Planning

-We have spent the first day deciding on an idea as well as planning our project thouroughly with building wireframes, alongside the models, schemas and axious requests required the project.
+We have spent the first day deciding on an idea as well as planning our project thoroughly with building wireframes, alongside the models, schemas and axios requests required for the project.

-We then also made an Asana Board to track, short term and strech goals we should be working on each day for the project.
+We then also made an Asana Board to track, short term and stretch goals we should be working on each day for the project.
 Using Asana also helped us to designate who would be working on certain aspects of the project.

 It considerably helped us to be organised, knowing exactly what features we were building and when helped make the overall process smoother.